jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 : Settings related to changing or adding new network interfaces or network types.

-### Installing Linux Operating Systems
+### Starting Your Virtual Machine

 To begin an installation after creating a virtual machine click the *START* button on your virtual machine dashboard and you will turn your virtual machine on--it will begin to *boot*.

 ![*Select ISO install media*](images/Chapter-03/virtualbox7/start-button.png "Select ISO")

+## Step-by-step Installing Linux Operating Systems

-For step-by-step details on installing an operating system see Appendix-E of the book in order to cover both VirtualBox and Parallels based installs for Fedora, Ubuntu Desktop, and Debian installs.
+For step-by-step details on installing an operating system see **Appendix-E** of the book in order to cover both VirtualBox and Parallels based installs for Fedora, Ubuntu Desktop, and Debian installs.

 ## Package Managers